Stuart Alexander (murderer): Circumstances leading to murders

-Santos Linguiça Factory murders
+Santos Linguisa Factory murders

 At the time leading up to the murders, Alexander had again reopened the factory against state law and had posted a sign at the front of the factory that read, "To all our great customers, the USDA is coming into our plant harassing my employees and me, making it impossible to make our great product.
 Gee, if all meat plants could be in business for 79 years without one complaint, the meat inspectors would not have jobs.
 Therefore, we are taking legal action against them."

 On Wednesday, June 21, 2000, four inspectors arrived at the factory for an inspection and to cite Alexander for illegally operating his factory.
 Jean Hillery, 56, and Tom Quadros, 52, were compliance officers from the U.S. Department of Agriculture.
 William Shaline, 57, and Earl Willis, 51, were health inspectors from the California Department of Food and Agriculture.
 Alexander was initially not present at the factory as he was out making a delivery.
 The inspectors were allowed inside by a factory worker.
 After Alexander returned to the factory sometime later, he angrily confronted the inspectors and ordered them to leave.
 The inspectors called the police to provide protection for them, while Alexander made a phone call of his own to the police, accusing the inspectors of trespassing and demanding that they be removed.
 Both calls were treated as low-priority.
 The inspectors decided that Willis would go outside and wait for the police to arrive, while the other three inspectors would remain inside the factory's lobby.

 Shortly after Willis stepped outside, a still angry but calm-appearing Alexander went into his office, retrieved one of his guns from his office drawer, reentered the lobby and opened fire on Hillery, Quadros and Shaline.
 Willis, who heard the gunshots, immediately sprinted away from the factory.
 Alexander then exited the factory and chased after Willis, firing five shots in Willis's direction but missing.
 A video recording of Alexander chasing Willis down the street was captured by a proprietor of a nearby business.
 Willis, who was unharmed, managed to escape into a nearby bank.

 After Alexander's failed attempt to shoot Willis, he returned to the factory and emptied three more shots into the heads of Hillery, Quadros and Shaline to make sure that they were dead.
 The police soon arrived upon the scene after someone in the bank notified the police department.
 Upon their arrival, Alexander was standing in front of the factory, admitting to the murders and ready to be taken into custody.